chintanp/ChargEval/README.md

+## EVI-DSS Solution Repository

+All the code related to EVI-DSS will be consolidated here.

-## EVI-DSS Documentation Repository
+## EVI-DSS Documentation

-The documentation is hosted here: https://evi-dss.readthedocs.io/en/latest/
+The documentation for the solution can be found online here: https://evi-dss.readthedocs.io/en/latest/